IanLeatherbury/XamarinEvolveDemoApp/README.md

 Extending Xamarin.Forms on iOS

 This is a demo app showing how to extend Xamarin.Forms.
-It has three main ideas.
+It has four main ideas.

 ## **1. Do what you can with Xamarin.Forms**
 Enable the Beautify() functions in SessionCell.cs and SessionPage.cs to exhaust the possible options with Xamarin.Forms